aust21/file-manager/readme.md

 filemanager search filename
 ```

-- To remove a file
+- To remove for a file

 ```bash
 filemanager remove filename
 ```

-- To share a file
+- To share for a file

 ```bash
 filemanager share filename